 - A. Racial Sensitivity Trainings for Officers.
 The City could request the County Sheriff's Office to consider implementing and requiring officers-particularly those stationed in the City-to undergo special racial sensitivity trainings. - B. Community Representation.
-Although nature of the City's contractual relationship with the County Sheriff's Office for law enforcement services means that the City is not involved in hiring practices, the results of these practices are critical in ensuring that, over time, the Sheriff's Office is able to deliver adequate services within the City.
-For example, the City may want to consider working with the County Sheriff's Office with the goal of ensuring that the officers stationed within the City are representative of City demographics, including ensuring that offices have adequate Spanish and other language fluency skills to appropriately communicate with the City's residents. - C. Data Sharing to Improve Transparency.
+Although nature of the City's contractual relationship with the County Sheriffs Office for law enforcement services means that the City is not involved in hining practices, the results of these practices are critical in ensuring that, over time, the Sheriffs Office is able to deliver adequate services within the City.
+For example, the City may want to consider working with the County Sheriffs Office with the goal of ensuring that the officers stationed within the City are representative of City demographics, including ensuring that officers have adequate Spanish and other language fluency skills to appropriately communicate with the City's residents. - C. Data Sharing to Improve Transparency.
 A key aspect of pursuing the City's commitments outlined above will be reviewing and understanding data in an attempt to identify opportunities for improvement.
-To this end, the City ould work with the County Sheriffs Department to ensure that both the Sheriffs Office and the City have adequate systems and personnel in place to collect and share data and information on how law enforcement services are being provided within the City. - D. Review of Patterns and Trends in Service Calls.
-The City may also want to collaborate with the Sherriffs Office to review patterns and trends in (1) local calls for service (location, type, etc.) and (2) the outcome of those calls (contact, citation, arrest, follow-up action, etc.) in order to better understand how local law enforcement services are being used across demographics within the City and identify areas for improvement.
+To this end, the City could work with the County Sheriff's Department to ensure that both the Sheriff's Office and the City have adequate systems and personnel in place to collect and share data and information on how law enforcement services are being provided within the City. - D. Review of Patterns and Trends in Service Calls.
+The City may also want to collaborate with the Sherriff's Office to review patterns and trends in (1) local calls for service (location, type, etc.) and (2) the outcome of those calls (contact, citation, arrest, follow-up action, etc.) in order to better understand how local law

-- E. Review of City Code Enforcement Policy.
-The City may also want to review specific aspects of the City's Code Enforcement policy-including policies, regulations, and practices-pertaining to minor crimes and infractions that may disproportionately burdon and/or impact low-income and minority individuals.
-For example, various aspects of the City's parking enforcement program (and resulting violations) may disproportionately impact lower-income and/or minority residents and households. - P. Development of Action Plan.
-Because of the contractual nature of the City's law enforcement, the City may want to coordinate and engage with the Sheriff's Office in how to best facilitate initiating a process for determining and prioritizing opportunities for the improvement of local law enforcement services to ensure that these services align with the City's values, such as transparency, accountability, community trust building, and are equitably delivered to all City residents. - 2.
-Review of City Policies - The City recognizes that as a community we have to actively work to be antizacis, including educating ourselves, better supporting leaders and institutions who are working to combat injustice and systematic racism, and working together toward the more equitable distribution of resources and public services.
-We commit to continuing to learn about, reflect on, and incorporate antizacist policies into City government, and strengthen a climate incompatible with racism in our community and nation.
+- enforcement services are being used across demographics within the City and identify areas for improvement. - E. Review of City Code Enforcement Policy.
+The City may also want to review specific aspects of the City's Code Enforcement policy-including policies, regulations, and practices-pertaining to milnor crimes and infractions that may disproportionately burden and/or impact low-income and minority individuals.
+For compreparation and in marking in the control of the - F. Development of Action Plan.
+Because of the contractual nature of the City's law enforcement, the City may want to coordinate and engage with the Sheriffs office in Note to be stated initiating a process for determining and prioritigal opportunities for the improvement of local law enforcement services to ensure that these services align with the City's values, such as transparency, accountability, community trust building, and are equitably delivered to all City residents.

+2. Review of City Policies

+The City recognizes that as a community we have to actively work to be antiracist, including educating ourselves, better supporting leaders and institutions who are working to combat injustice and systematic racism, and working together toward the more equitable distribution of resources and public services.
+We commit to continuing to learn about, reflect on, and incorporate antiracist policies into City overrinent, and strengthen a climate incompatible with racism in our community and nation.
 (Resolution No. 5981, § 6.)